nathan-weinberg/kitchen-bot/README.md

 KitchenBot is a GroupMe bot that is designed to send messages to members of a Group at a certain period - in this case a reminder to clean the kitchen.
 It can also currently respond to HTTP GET and POST requests, the latter in a limited capacity whenever the bot is mentioned in the Group it is present within.

 ## Setup
 GroupMe Bots require an account with GroupMe.
-They can be created either by API or via form; both methods are described on their Developers site which can be found here: https://dev.groupme.com/
+They can be created either by API or via form; both methods are described on their Developers site which can be found [here](https://dev.groupme.com/).

 Once done, you will need to incorporate the "bot_id" of your bot into your hosting environment as "GROUPME_BOT_ID".
 You will also need to incorporate the database URL you are using in the environment as "DATABASE_URL."